Enable-Disable Unknown Sources Option in Android

 6. Now tap to toggle button of Trust app from this source to enable (or disable if you already enabled it before).

 After this Unknown sources option has been enabled for the app and when you download any other app through this.
 Then it can be installed without any problem.
 For example, you have enabled permission for Google Chrome browser.
 After toggling Trust app from this source button.
-When you download an app using Google Chrome Browser then you can install by going Download section in the Google Chrome Browser.
+When you download an app using Google Chrome Browser then you can install by going Download section in the Chrome Browser.

 Android 7.0 Nougat: